workshopper/learnyoureact/exercises/State/problem.en.md

 module.exports = TodoBox;
 ```

-After writing codes, try to do `learnyoureact run program.js.`
-You can see that React.js print `Warning` in console.
-Read the sentence and fix Todo that React.js doesn't print `Warning` in console
-You must use `propTypes`.
+Write code to set initial value of `checked` and behavior of check event in `Todo`.
+You can set initial value by `getIntialState `.
+You can update the data by writing `handleChange` function and writing `this.setState` in the function.

-After fixing codes, do `node program.js` and access `http://localhost:3000` , check the real HTML is outputted.
+After writing codes, do `node program.js` and access `http://localhost:3000` , check the real HTML is outputted.

 After that, do `learnyoureact verify program.js`.